SpecterOps/MSSQLHound/README.md

        - msdb.dbo.syssubsystems
        - Only used for proxy account collection

-Please refer to the wiki for detailed information on new nodes, edges, and their properties.

 # Command Line Options
 For the latest and most reliable information, please execute MSSQLHound with the `-Help` flag.